gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'ms' parameter MUST be present and includes the OSCORE Master Secret value used in the OSCORE group.

-   * The 'hkdf' parameter, if present, has as value the KDF algorithm used in the OSCORE group.
+   * The 'hkdf' parameter, if present, has as value the HKDF algorithm used in the OSCORE group.

    * The 'alg' parameter, if present, has as value the AEAD algorithm used in the OSCORE group.